Wu Sangui: Garrisoning Liaodong

 In 1632, the Ming court transferred the Liaodong army to Shandong, to defeat the rebel armies of Kong Youde.
-Wu, who was 22 years old at that time, served as a guerrilla general and fought side by side with his father, Wu Xiang.
+Wu, who was 22 years old, served as a guerrilla general and fought side by side with his father, Wu Xiang.
 Wu rose to the rank of deputy general and was promoted to full general in September of that year.
 In September 1638, Wu served as a deputy general again.

 At the beginning of 1639, as the situation in Liaodong became increasingly tense, the Ming court transferred general Hong Chengchou as the governor-general (总督 (Zǒngdū)) of Jiliao; Hong appointed Wu as the general in charge of training.

 In October 1639, a Qing army of more than 10,000 men, commanded by Duoduo and Haoge, invaded Ningyuan.
 Jin Guofeng, full general of Ningyuan, immediately led troops to confront the Qing army but was surrounded and killed.
 Wu took Jin's place as full general of Ningyuan, and became a guardian general of Liaodong.

 After Wu served as the full general in Ningyuan, he made the local army the strongest in Liaodong, having 20,000 troops at Ningyuan town.
 To enhance their combat power, Wu selected 1,000 elite soldiers to form a fearless battalion.
 The battalion was trained and commanded by Wu himself, making these men his bodyguard who would come at Wu's call at any time.
 They were the core of his army and laid the foundation for Wu's military achievements.

 In March 1640, Hong Taiji appointed Jirgalang and Duoduo as left and right commander, respectively, marching towards the north of Jinzhou.
 Aiming to besiege Jinzhou, they reestablished Yizhou, garrisoned the troops, opened up wasteland, grew food grain, and forbade any cultivation in the Ningjin area outside Shanhai Pass.